zanderson3j/dada-final-project/README.md

 ![](img/challenge3/passwordscreen.png)

 I tried using the strings command again and sifted through the output.
 I couldn't find anything that could be used as the password.
 I searched online for ways to open a password protected zip file, and found several answers that involved using a program called John the Ripper.
+It is a free tool that you can use to crack passwords of different file types using a variety of methods.

 I downloaded the program from the website and compiled it for my OSX operating system.
-I then needed a word list so I found that the file rockyou.txt is very popular for password cracking.
+I then needed a large word list to test the hashed password against, so I found that the file rockyou.txt is very popular for password cracking.
 I was having trouble getting it to run, so I looked for examples on youtube and found one.
 It used a package you can download from homebrew called 'jumbo-john'.
-So I downladed it and followed the instructions with rockyou.txt as my wordlist.
+So I downloaded it and followed the tutorial with rockyou.txt as my wordlist.
 I managed to crack the password 'justdoit'.

+Here is an explanation of the process in the screenshot below:
+* After downloading the jumbo-john via homebrew and adding john to my PATH, I used the zip2john command to get a copy of the hashed zip password, and saved it to a text file.
+* I then ran john with the format option as PKZIP which tells john the type of hash to use (in this case for a zip file), and the wordlist as rockyou.txt.
+I also specified the text file with my hashed password to crack.
+This command runs through the massive word list and hashes each word and common differences to see if it matches the hashed password.
+* I then ran john with the show option and my hashed password text file, and it displayed the resulting password.

 ![](img/challenge3/jtryourock.png)